Vince Anderson (American football)

-Vincent "Vince" Anderson (born December 8, 1984) is a former gridiron football defensive back.
+Vincent Anderson (born December 8, 1984) is a former gridiron football defensive back.
 He was signed by the New York Giants as an undrafted free agent in 2009.
 He played college football at Webber International.

 Anderson was also a member of the Tampa Bay Buccaneers.

 Professional career

 New York Giants

-Anderson was signed by the New York Giants as an undrafted free agent following the 2009 NFL Draft on April 29, 2009.
+Anderson was signed by the New York Giants as an undrafted free agent following the 2009 NFL draft on April 29, 2009.
 He was waived on September 5 during final cuts, but was re-signed to the team's practice squad on September 6.
 He was placed on the practice squad injured reserve on December 8.
 He was signed to a reserve/future contract on January 4, 2010, but was waived on June 21 before the start of training camp.

 Tampa Bay Buccaneers

 Anderson was signed by the Tampa Bay Buccaneers on August 10, 2010.
 He was waived during final cuts on September 4, but was re-signed to the team's practice squad on September 5.
 He was promoted to the active roster on November 30.
 He was waived on August 29, 2011.